Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 Daar pondered that for a moment, silently.
 When he spoke, it was with the slightest keen.
 "So I get ‘ta be a *galactic* bully, huh?
 What a fuckin’ treat."
 There wasn’t any humor in his voice.

 "You can’t be blamed for looking after your own charge.
 Are we supposed to accept misery and bondage for the sake of peace?
 Are we supposed to give up on life to escape its sorrows?
 We don’t know what the future holds.
-There’s the possibility that the Hierarchy are right...and equally, the possibility that they are wrong.
+There’s the possibility that the Hierarchy are right... and equally, the possibility that they are wrong.
 All *we* can do is play the hand we’re dealt."

 "Yup."
 Daar shook his head out, flowed over to Loomi and gave him a parting hug.
 "Thanks ‘fer bein’ who ‘ya are, Loomi.
 I know that might be sorta self-servin’ from me, but I mean it."